 Say, you have a welder qualified on a groove joint of 5 mm thickness.
 In accordance with rules of Section IX – this welder is well qualified to make a 50 mm thick fillet joint between two 100 mm thick pipes of 500 mm OD.
 Sounds too liberal?

-This liberty is similar to when you are trying to renew the expired validity of a welder’s qualification, as per QW 322.2.
+Talking about liberties, this brings to mind another similar liberty given by Section IX.
+This one is applicable when you are trying to renew the expired validity of a welder’s qualification, as per QW 322.2.
 Say, your original qualification is in 6G position on a pipe of OD 50 mm, thickness 15 mm.
 If this qualification has expired, all you need to do is take a carbon steel plate of 5 mm thickness, and perform a groove weld on it in 1G position, and do its’ RT.

 If RT of this 5 mm thick groove is alright, your the validity of welder’s qualification in 6G gets reactivated!